Umer-c/dockerize-web-server/README.md

 # dockerize-web-server
-Run Docker-Container on Ubuntu server and Containerise an App Use the Vagrantfile uploaded here, it contains the auto provisioning of Docker installation.
+Run Docker-Container on Ubuntu server and Containerise an App.

+Use the Vagrantfile uploaded here, it contains the auto provisioning of Docker installation.
 To verify Docker is working correctly, run:

 ```